Joining the scheme

 Contributions are calculated as a percentage of your earnings and deducted from your gross pay before Income Tax is deducted, giving you tax relief.
 The actual amount of tax relief you receive will depend on your individual circumstances.

 Your employer contributes 26% of your pensionable pay to the RCPS.
 The contributions can be likened to National Insurance (NI) contribution rates and the State Pension with no direct correlation between contribution rates and the RCPS pension.
 Both the employee and employer contributions help provide for the scheme members' pension benefits, unlike a Defined Contribution scheme the contributions do not build up an individual pension pot for each member.

 Options on joining

 On joining the scheme, there are a number of options that you may wish to consider.
 You may want to transfer benefits from a previous pension scheme.
 To do this you must apply within 12 months of joining and the transfer must be completed before you leave the scheme or your pension comes into pay.

-The Partnership Pension Account is a defined contribution arrangement, whereby individuals select a partnership pension account from a panel of two providers.
-For partnership pension accounts that are set up, the individual's employer will pay an age related contribution to the selected fund / provider.
-They will also match up to 3% of the optional member's contribution.
+The Partnership Pension Account is a defined contribution arrangement which you can choose to be enrolled in instead of Nuvos.
+The Partnership pension is provided by Scottish Widows and Standard Life.
+For partnership pension accounts that are set up, your employer will pay an age related contribution to the selected fund / provider.
+The employer will also match up to 3% of your optional member contribution.

 More details regarding the Partnership Pension Account can be found in the Partnership Scheme Guide which is on the Scheme Guides and Forms page.

-If you choose to open a Partnership Pension Account you will need to complete the information on the Pension Choices form that we send to you.
+If you choose to open a Partnership Pension you will need to complete the information on the Pension Choices form that we send to you.
 You must also complete your chosen pension provider's application form and return this to JSS.

 JSS are unable to advise you which provider to choose so you may want to compare both providers to aid your decision making.